godaddy/gasket/packages/gasket-plugin-metadata/README.md

 }
 ```

+## Usage

+Beside the lifeycles available to plugins, metadata can also be described for
+preset and modules.

-## Presets
+### Presets

-Presets can also set additional metadata.
+Presets can describe additional metadata.
 This is done by defining a `metadata`
 property object on the module, which will get expanded to the [PresetData].

 ```js